EpocDotFr/yatage/docs/creator/world.rst

   - Type: mapping
   - Required: **yes**
+  - Format: string -> :ref:`room <room-structure>`

 This attribute holds all the world's rooms definition.
-See :doc:`rooms` for full details.
+It's a mapping between rooms reference (a string) and a :ref:`room <room-structure>` structure.
+At least one room with a valid structure must be defined and referenced by :ref:`world-start`.

 .. _world-description: